postmatic/postmatic-basic/readme.txt

 5. Replyable makes sure nobody gets too much email.
 Subscribers to busy posts will recieve a daily recap of only the best comments and can jump into the conversation from any place.

 == Changelog ==
+= 2.1.2 =

+- We made an update to the tooltip hover on the comment form.
+It should be compatible with more themes and devices.
+- We've cleaned up the menus and some general plugin UI tweaks.
+- Fixed a bug in which authors were receiving upgrade notice on paid plans.
+Sorry about that.

 = 2.1 =

 Postmatic Basic is now Replyable.
 Same people, same technology, but a more focused feature set.
 To learn about what you gain and what you lose please [visit our support site](http://docs.replyable.com/article/284-switching-from-postmatic-basic-to-replyable).